 He also composed a piece for the carillon of the “Heikese Kerk” (a church) in Tilburg.
 The composition was named “Philomena”.
 This piece had its premiere during the celebration of the 50 years anniversary of this carillon.

 In September 2016 he was asked by Andreas van Zoelen to compose a piece for his saxophone ensemble.
-He was also instructed that it would into premiere at the Royal Concertgebouw of Amsterdam.
+He was also instructed that it would go in premiere at the Royal Concertgebouw of Amsterdam.
 Next to this he also participated again in the Composition meets choreography event.
 This year he composed a piece that was called “False awakening”.
-This was a 10 minute piece that was composed together with another composer called Loes Reiling.
+This was a 10-minute piece that was composed together with another composer called Loes Reiling.
 They each composed half of the piece.

 On the 11th of January of 2017 his new composition titled “Ashes to Ashes” made its premiere at the Royal Concertgebouw of Amsterdam.

 In February 2017 he participated again in an after talk during the Opera forward festival of Amsterdam.
-From March till May he worked closely with choreographer Sarah Perscimone on a composition for her Bachelor final exam.
-This piece was called “Ospiti” and it went into premiere on the 31th of May 2017.
-It was well received and it had a few follow up performances during the summer vacation up until the end of October.
+From March till May he worked closely with choreographer Sarah Perscimone on a composition for her Bachelor’s final exam.
+This piece was called “Ospiti” and it went into the premiere on the 31st of May 2017.
+It was well received and it had a few follow-up performances during the summer vacation up until the end of October.